 Grid Reference: SW 699 123

-Kynance Cove remains dramatic and wild, despite being a tourist hotspot.
+Much of the action is centred around Kynance Cove, which remains dramatic and wild despite being a tourist hotspot.
+It’s at its best in May when the cliffs are awash with colour from common cliff-top flowers such as sea campion, thrift and kidney vetch.
 From the cove, two rugged valleys extend inland, with colourful specialities on the outcropping rocks.
 Bloody crane’s-bill, spotted cat’s-ear, green-winged orchid, hairy greenweed, thyme broomrape and wild chives are here, often with diminutive rarities such as land quillwort and dwarf rush.
-The rocks are also home to rare lichens, including the distinctive ciliate strap and golden hair lichens.
+The rocks are also home to rare lichens, including the distinctive ciliate strap lichen and golden hair lichen.